MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 > [!NOTE]
 > When used this way, the parameter must use the name `partitionId` (capital 'I') rather than `partitionid` (all lower case).
 >
-> When specifying a filter this way, you don't need to specify the filter criteria on `partitionid` in your query in the normal manner (using FetchXML, QueryExpression, or Web API `$filter`.)
+> When specifying a filter this way, you don't need to specify the filter criteria on `partitionid` in your query in the normal manner (using FetchXML `condition`, [QueryExpression](xref:Microsoft.Xrm.Sdk.Query.QueryExpression) [ConditionExpression](xref:Microsoft.Xrm.Sdk.Query.ConditionExpression), or Web API `$filter`.)
 >
 > A filter on the `partitionid` value in the normal manner will not have the same performance benefits as specifying it with the `partitionId` shown below.